FAQ Luggage

 If you take an expensive device of your own on a trip, you can and should take steps before boarding to avoid having to pay duty on it when you return to Germany.
 Go to the customs office at the airport and ask for a free document confirming that the device was not purchased in another country and is therefore exempt from duties.

-For more information, please visit the website of the German customs service.
+For more information, please visit the website of the German customs service (external link).

 Information on Germany: